marcuswangweihow/FBDD/Frag_to_lead_4MZI/README.md

 ls "combined_sdf" | wc -l

 ```
+A total of 137 curl requests was executed succesfully, returning 137 .tgz files.

 This returned a total of 30765 .sdf files ie. 30765 molecules which is sufficient for further analysis.